linus-norden/ATS-WebApp-Frontend/README.md

 # Nuxt.js and Vue.js Frontend of ATS prototype
 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

+This repository contains files that were developed as part of a bachelor's thesis about Asset Tracking in Hospitals written in German.
+For this reason, many of the variable names and comments are written in German.

 ## Setup
 Make sure to install the dependencies:
 ## npm